This document defines the terms and conditions by which Molesey School of Ballet agrees to deliver its services.

 We do not encourage parents/guardians to stay with the children in class, although we understand it might be necessary for some of our younger students when they start.

-Conditions permitting, Molesey School of Ballet will run a Watching Week at the end of each term (3 times a year), when parents can come and watch a class.
+Conditions permitting, Molesey School of Ballet will run a Watching Week at the end of term, when parents can come and watch a class.

 Photography and video consent